blbadger/blbadger.github.io/language-representations.md

 embedding += positional_embedding
 ```

 The positional weight matrix is invariant for any given input length and thus may be added and subtracted from the input embedding so we do not have to solve for this quantity.
-Therefore given the `embedding` variable, we can generate the input tokens
+Therefore given the `embedding` variable, we can generate the input tokens by first subtracting the positional embedding $e_p$ from the generated embedding $e_N$ and multiplying the resulting vector by the pseudo-inverse of $W$ as follows:

 $$
-x = W^+(e_t - e_p) \\
+a_g = W^+(e_N - e_p) \\
-\tag{2}\label{eq2}
+\tag{3}\label{eq3}
 $$

-which may be implemented as
+and this may be implemented as

 ```python
 embedding_weight = model.transformer.wte.weight